ThinkR-open/isc-proposal/proposal_neo4j.md

 data scientist at Neo4J.
 It hasn’t been maintained for 2 years (August 2016), and was removed from CRAN on the 2018-02-10.
-The former maintainer wrote down on Github that she wouldn’t continue to work on this package.
+The former maintainer wrote down on Github that she wouldn’t continue to work on this package (4).
 Some commits have been made to the repo by an external developper, but there are (to this day) no clear will to maintain and modernize this package.